Ng On-yee: 2021 onwards

 On the World Women's Snooker circuit for 2021–2022, there were five ranking events.
 Ng won the Eden Women's Masters, winning the deciding frame of her semi-final against Kenna after needing three snookers, and recovering from 1–3 against Evans in the final to win 4–3.
 She took the season's last ranking title, the Winchester Open, by defeating Wongharuthai 4–0 in the final.

 Ng achieved her first win on the World Snooker tour by eliminating Wu Yize 4–2 at the 2022 Welsh Open.
 She lost 1–4 to Ali Carter in the next round.
+She fluked the final pink in the deciding frame to defeat 1997 world champion Ken Doherty 4–3 in the 2022 British Open qualifying, a victory she described as "one of the best of my career".

 In the 2023–2024 season, Ng won three women's ranking events: the Australian Open, Albanian Open and British Open.
 She was also runner-up at the US Open and the Belgian Open, and finished the season at the top of the one-year ranking list.
 In the following season, she won the US Open and retained the British Open title, and finished the season ranked second.